kale378/Linear_Regression_Practice_Repository/README.md

 In secound project I done the mulptiple linear regression.
 In Third project I work on hr_data were i try to build a model by using logistic regression and Random forest.
 In Fourth project I work on Salary data, where on the basis of Years of experience I predict the salary.
 By using Regression algorithms.
+In Fifth Project I worked on Sales data , where based on time I predict the sales price by using Regressions Algorithmns.